The Honorable Sir Alexander Ramsay

 by Susan Flantzer © Unofficial Royalty 2015

-Photo Credit – Wikipedia
+The Honorable Sir Alexander Ramsay; Credit – Wikipedia

-The Honorable Alexander Ramsay (Alexander Robert Maule), husband of Queen Victoria’s granddaughter Princess Patricia of Connaught, was born in London, England on May 29, 1881.
-He was the third of the five sons of John William Maule Ramsay, 13th Earl of Dalhousie and his wife Lady Ida Bennet, daughter of Charles Bennet, 6th Earl of Tankerville.
+The Honorable Alexander Ramsay (Alexander Robert Maule), the husband of Queen Victoria’s granddaughter Princess Patricia of Connaught, was born in London, England on May 29, 1881.
+He was the third of the five sons of John William Maule Ramsay, 13th Earl of Dalhousie and Lady Ida Bennet, daughter of Charles Bennet, 6th Earl of Tankerville.

 Ramsay had a long career in the Royal Navy.
 He began his career in 1894 as a cadet on the cadet training ship HMS Britannia.
 After serving on several ships, Ramsay became the naval aide-de-camp to Prince Arthur, Duke of Connaught in his early years (1911-1913) as Governor-General of Canada.
 In 1913, Ramsay served as the gunnery officer on the battle cruiser Indefatigable in the Mediterranean.